Leoksu/mogenius-ultroid/README.md

 <details>
 <summary>How to clone manually?</summary>

-- Fork the repo that you wanna clone first and do the steps below
+- Fork this repo first and do the steps below
 - **If you in mobile, turn on desktop site**
   - Click plus sign besides your profile icon and select import repository
   - Then fill the old repository column with your forked repo link